nodecast/nodecast/README.md

 cd src/libs/qxmpp/

-qmake && make
+qmake && make (make -j 4 if you have a quad core)

 make install

 cd ../../../

-qmake && make
+qmake && make (make -j 4 if you have a quad core)

 Mac OSX :
 ========